Prudhoe: Road

 Prudhoe is linked to Newcastle upon Tyne and the A1 by the A695 which used to pass through the centre of the town along Front Street.
 The A695 road now bypasses the town to the north through the industrial estate at Low Prudhoe.
 The better transport links of the new bypass have allowed the industrial estate to expand alongside the new road to the east, named Princess Way after the royal who opened SCA Hygiene.

 Northumberland County Council sought a significant landmark feature adjacent to the new bypass, and commissioned the Prudhoe Badger under their 'percent for art' policy.
 The sculpture is 30m long, and was constructed with the help of drystone wallers in stone and marble.
 It was designed to integrate with the rural environment, create awareness about ecology and provide a link with the nearby Countryside Centre.
 The badger sculpture is sited adjacent to the roundabout on the A695 road at Low Prudhoe.

 Railway

 The town is served by Prudhoe railway station on the Newcastle and Carlisle Railway, also known as the Tyne Valley Line.
 The line was opened in 1838, and links the city of Newcastle upon Tyne with Carlisle.
 The line follows the course of the River Tyne through Northumberland.
-Passenger services on the Tyne Valley Line are operated by Northern and ScotRail.
-The line is also heavily used for freight.
+Passenger services on the Tyne Valley Line are operated by Northern only after the May 2022 timetable change.
+The line is also used for freight.
 The next railway stations are those at Wylam and Stocksfield.